-For most, DJI is a trusted and respected name in the consumer drone market, they’re certain a favorite around these parts.
+For most, DJI is a trusted and respected name in the consumer drone market, they’re certainly one of the favorites around these parts.
 With more than a dozen flying devices in their stables, many of which equipped with 4K or higher video capture capabilities, it may be hard to keep them straight – we’re here today to explore the Phantom line of DJI drones.

-As I’ve mentioned, the Phantom line is not exactly new, the Phantom 4 Pro released in November, 2016, (last week,) is, as the name implies, part of the fourth generation of the line.
+As I’ve mentioned, the Phantom line is not exactly new, the Phantom 4 Pro V2.0 is the latest consumer-class drone in the line, and it released back in May 2018.
+The fourth generation Phantom line has been flying since early 2016.
 The original DJI Phantom drone hit the market in January of 2013.
-You didn’t think drones were a brand new fad, did you?
+You didn’t think these sorts of consumer drones were a brand new fad, did you?

 The important thing to note is that the physical design and overall frame of the Phantom line is largely unchanged from the first gen. all the way up to the Phantom 4 Pro, at least.
-Instead, the majority of changes live within the flight control and software.
+Instead, the majority of changes live within the camera, flight control, and software.

 What started as a quadcopter that required some skill to fly, and a hanging GoPro to get the most of your less than 10 minutes of flight, is now a nearly autonomous precision drone with near-DSLR capable camera.
 The addition of GPS changed the landscape of drone flight, enabling far greater flight accuracy, even if at a hover, and features like return-to-home.